 Need to Know

-- The camp is unfenced so be wary of roaming animals.
+- The camp is unfenced so be wary of roaming animals at all times.

 - Pack everything away at night, hyenas and jackals love to scour camps in search of food and rubber.

-- Nearest fuel and shop is at Nossob camp.
+- The nearest fuel station and shop is about an hour’s drive away at Nossob camp.

-- During summer strong winds and dust storms are prevalent in the afternoons so braaing is not always an option.
+- During the summer strong winds and dust storms are prevalent in the afternoons therefore braaing is not always an option.